Acquire Alternatives 2026

 Knowledge base

-Why Look for Acquire Alternatives?
+Why should you look for Acquire alternatives?

 Acquire's defining features are its visual engagement tools.
 Co-browsing lets agents view and interact with a customer's browser session without any downloads required — the agent can highlight elements, fill in form fields, and navigate pages alongside the customer.
 Video calling supports both 1-way (customer sees agent) and 2-way modes, with recording available on higher tiers.
 Screen sharing works within the same chat interface, so agents can switch between text, co-browse, and video during a single conversation.
 These capabilities are uncommon among customer support platforms and are Acquire's primary differentiator, as noted by Chatbots.org in their review.
 The platform also includes a chat widget, chatbot builder, knowledge base, SLA alerts, workflow automation, priority queues, VoIP calls, and 50+ integrations including Salesforce, Zendesk, HubSpot, Slack, and Shopify.